stoeckmann/signify-windows/README.md

 Run signify always with -V (verify) argument.
 If you want to create signatures, use signify from within OpenBSD after your installation. ;)

-# See also

-http://www.stoeckmann.org/signify for an already compiled 32 bit binary.
-It is signed with my PGP key (0x7DB470F35B0B8B18).